Uliana Malashenko: Current publications and contributions

 Malashenko is a bilingual writer, contributing to several digital media publications, with articles published in English and Russian.
-She covers significant topics of public interest, ranging from current events such as presidential and mayoral elections in the USA and Russia, to devastation caused by hurricanes Harvey and Irma.
+She covers significant topics of public interest, ranging from current events such as presidential and mayoral elections in the US and Russia, to devastation caused by hurricanes Harvey and Irma.
 She interviewed a NASA official, Bob Jacobs, about space collaboration between the US and Russia, and reported on the 2017 solar eclipse in the US.
 Her article profiling multiple survivors of the HIV epidemic was published on 2017 World AIDS Day.
 Throughout 2016 and most of 2017, Malashenko actively participated in Russian historical event project, contributing to Mikhail Zygar's high-profile "Project 1917" which received coverage in online media from CNN and others.

 Malashenko presently works with domestic and international online and on-air publications, including Washington Babylon, The National Interest, Snob.ru, Business FM, and Batenka.